Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 Another way to explain the interface issue is that NIPMAP was tested on 154 images, 100 sampling spots taken from each of them with a radius of 13µm.
 Considering that images are 1000µx1000µ in size, the sampling intensity of each image is approximately 5%, while in the paper by El.
 Marrahi et al. 2023 the minimal sampling intensity NIPMAP was tested on is 30%.
 The radius size is appropriate to run a PCA with 3 principal components, so one possibility would be to increase the sampling site number from one image, thus increasing sampling intensity, and, maybe, discovering more reliable niches and more accurate niche weights for each cell.
 If the cells are allocated to niches more reliably, maybe there could be an interface cut-off value determined that could work for at least most of the samples.

-In conclusion, NIPMAP is a running tool that combines statistics and machine learning (archetypal analysis) to discover tumor microenvironments.
+In conclusion, NIPMAP is a running tool that combines statistics and community ecology approach to discover tumor microenvironments.
 It was easy to implement and required little parameter change in order to optimise it for the myeloma dataset.

 The question of how to quantify the accuracy of niche/interface allocation other than taking the rowmax remains.
 Further analysis is needed to validate and verify NIPMAP results, e.g. through cohort comparison between myeloma disease and normal samples in terms of niches.
 Plus, there are some things yet to try, for example the power analysis script in the NIPMAP [GitHub repository](https://github.com/jhausserlab/NIPMAP/tree/main/power_analysis) to detect rare niches; or run sampling intensity analysis for the myeloma dataset, try to run NIPMAP with different parameters, such as different amount of principal componentes, site sampling, site radii and/or niche number.